ycdxsb/PocOrExp_in_Github/2015/README.md

 ## CVE-2015-10034
  A vulnerability has been found in j-nowak workout-organizer and classified as critical.
 This vulnerability affects unknown code.
 The manipulation leads to sql injection.
-The name of the patch is 13cd6c3d1210640bfdb39872b2bb3597aa991279.
+The patch is identified as 13cd6c3d1210640bfdb39872b2bb3597aa991279.
 It is recommended to apply a patch to fix this issue.
 VDB-217714 is the identifier assigned to this vulnerability.